 Splay Corners C32

 For the purposes of improving sight distance, the vehicular access must have 2.5m x 2.0m splay corners at the intersection of the vehicular access with the property boundary.
 Plans and specifications which comply with this condition must be submitted to the Principal Certifier for approval prior to the issue of any Construction Certificate.
 The Principal Certifier must ensure that the building plans and specifications submitted, referenced on and accompanying the issued Construction Certificate, fully satisfy the requirements of this condition.

+Any minor design amendments to the façade of the building and adjoining areas of the driveway to satisfy this condition can be approved by the Principal Certifier.

 (Reason: Public amenity and safety and appropriate sight distance)